Hosting and bandwidth provided by WebCentrix.net.

 If you are interested in in-depth information, the VESA website also provides summaries of the organization's standards.

-The 20-Inch and 21.5-Inch "Aluminum" iMac models are not VESA compliant.
-The 24-Inch and 27-Inch "Aluminum" iMac models, however, are VESA compliant.
+All 20-Inch and 21.5-Inch "Aluminum" iMac models are not VESA compliant.
+All 24-Inch and 27-Inch "Aluminum" iMac models, however, are VESA compliant.

 A instruction manual for the Apple adapter kit with installation details is available for download in PDF format.

-The non-VESA compliant iMac models still may be able to be mounted on a wall or articulating arm by using a third-party product.
+The non-VESA compliant iMac models still may be able to be mounted on a wall or articulating arm by using a third-party product, but users who intend to buy an Aluminum iMac model for the expressed purpose of wall-mounting would be much better off purchasing a VESA compliant 24-Inch or 27-Inch model.

-Site sponsor PowerMax sells a large number of new and used Intel-based iMac systems, including VESA compliant 24-Inch and 27-Inch "Aluminum" models and the Apple adapter kit for VESA compliant iMacs.
+Site sponsor Adorama sells a large number of new 27-Inch "Aluminum" models and the Apple adapter kit for VESA compatibility.

 Also see: Can you wall mount the White iMac "Core Duo/Core 2 Duo" models?
 Are any VESA compliant?